Cabochons

 YES

 Cabochon 29 Chief Paulina Agate, Nartz Ranch, Ashwood OR I know this looks a lot like some Polka Dot agate.
 They are about a mile apart.
+50% off sale price appears when you add it to your Paypal cart!
 20 x 39 oval*

 YES